7.0 SERVICES & SCOPE OF WORK

 (k) we may carry out maintenance or emergency maintenance of a live site we host at any time if such action is necessary for the provision of the Services.
 We shall at all times endeavour to keep any service interruptions to a minimum;

 (l) hosting fees, if applicable, will be set out in the Agreement.
 We will normally provide 12 month’s free hosting.
 The 12-month hosting period starts at the time we purchase the domain name(s) and not when your website(s) goes live.
-Subsequent hosting fees are non-refundable and charged at £120 per annum plus the current rate of VAT, inclusive of unlimited upload and downloads; unlimited space; and up to 10 email mailboxes (additional mailboxes can be purchased for a small additional fee).
+Subsequent hosting fees are non-refundable and the costs shared with you in advance, further details of which can be found below;

-(m) we shall perform scheduled back-ups.
-In the event of data loss – or a website ‘crash’ – we shall provide free recovery services to try and restore the website to the most recent back-up;
+(m) the websites we host are backed-up and in the event of data loss – or a website ‘crash’ – we shall provide free recovery services to try and restore the website to the most recent back-up, though in line with other businesses cannot guarantee that the site can be fully restored in that event ;

 (n) we will notify you when your hosting needs renewing by email.
 If you wish to renew your hosting through us, we will raise an invoice for your kind attention with 14-day credit terms.
 You can transfer hosting to another provider at any time.
 To do this, simply notify us in writing. we will send you your SQL database files, plugins and WordPress theme as quickly as we reasonably can for you to upload to your new host directly;